GMcD/flask-react-services/requirements/README.md

 > pyup-bot.io is an example of this philosophy

-As such, the build process uses `app.in`, and automatically generates `requirements.txt`.
+As such, the build process uses `app.in`, and will automatically generate `requirements.txt`.